 - Under the influence of alcohol or drugs

-Hypothermia occurs when more heat is lost than the body can generate.
-It is usually caused by extended exposure to the cold.
+Hypothermia occurs when more heat is lost than the body can make.
+In most cases, it occurs after long periods in the cold.

 Common causes include: